Chapter 3 Certified Supplier Guidebook

 Each certified supplier must successfully complete an operational test with Duke Energy Ohio to demonstrate that the proper EDI communication links are functional.
 For more information regarding testing, please refer to Appendix C: Detailed EDI Information of this guidebook.

 • Attend Certified Supplier Training

-Each certified supplier is required to attend a training session sponsored by Duke Energy.
-Information regarding the certified supplier training program is available from the certified supplier’s Duke Energy account manager and from Duke Energy’s web site.
+Each certified supplier is required to attend a training session sponsored by Duke Energy Ohio.
+Information regarding the certified supplier training program is available from the Duke Energy Ohio's Certified Supplier Business Center at email@example.com and from Duke Energy Ohio’s web site.

 • PJM DEOK Subaccount Access

-Each certified supplier is required to provide PJM DEOK subaccount(s)access to Duke Energy's Business Services group.
+Each certified supplier is required to provide PJM DEOK subaccount(s)access to Duke Energy Ohio's Business Services group.

 • Account Receivable Purchase Agreement

-Each certified supplier who wishes to participate in Duke Energy Ohio's Purchase of Accounts Receivable program must use consolidated/rate ready billing.
+Each certified supplier who wishes to participate in Duke Energy Ohio's Purchase of Accounts Receivable program can use consolidated/rate ready or bill ready billing.
 In order to participate in the Purchase of Accounts Receivable program, a supplier must sign an Account Receivables Purchase Agreement and abide by all Purchase of Accounts Receivable provisions in the Certified Suppler Tariff.
-Two copies of this agreement are required.
+One mailed original or electronic PDF.

-The process of approval begins when Duke Energy receives the following completed registration materials:
+The process of approval begins when Duke Energy Ohio receives the following completed registration materials: